mikey-t/dotnet-react-sandbox/docs/DevNotes.md

 Debugging the client app:

 - Start the API normally in the shell with `swig server`
-- Instead of starting the client with `swig client` (or `npm run dev` from client dir), use the launch configuration by hitting F5.
+- Instead of starting the client with `swig client` (or `pnpm run dev` from client dir), use the launch configuration by hitting F5.
   - If in the root solution, you may have to click into the "Run and Debug" left-pane and select the chrome launch task instead of the API launch task

 ## Client Organization Strategy